 If you start to run a list in your mind during meditation, don’t be hard on yourself for it.
 It isn’t a good thing or a bad thing.
 It just is what it is.
 There’s no need to overthink it.

-Meditation is your time to let go of all judgement.
+Meditation is the time to let go of all judgment.
 Simply be in the moment, and be in awareness.

 Your practice will evolve over time.